gbouras13/hybracter/README.md

 - F. For all isolates, if short reads are provided, short read polishing with [Polypolish](https://github.com/rrwick/Polypolish) and [pypolca](https://github.com/gbouras13/pypolca).
 - G. For all isolates, assessment of all assemblies with [ALE](https://github.com/sc932/ALE) for `hybracter hybrid` or [Pyrodigal](https://github.com/althonos/pyrodigal) for `hybracter long`.
 - H. The best assembly is selected and and output along with final assembly statistics.

+## Benchmarking

+`Hybracter` was benchmarked in both hybrid and long modes (specifically using the `hybrid-single` and `long-single` commands) against [Unicycler](https://github.com/rrwick/Unicycler) v0.5.0 and [Dragonflye](https://github.com/rpetit3/dragonflye) v1.1.2.

+20 samples from 4 studies with available reference genomes were benchmarked.
+You can see the full explanation and results [here](https://hybracter.readthedocs.io/en/latest/benchmarking/).

+To summarise the conclusions:

+`Hybracter hybrid` was superior to Unicycler in terms of accuracy, time taken and (slighly) in terms of plasmid recovery.
+It should be preferred to Unicycler.
+* You should use `hybracter long` if you care about plasmids and have only long reads.
+It performs similarly to hybrid methods and its inclusion of [Plassembler](https://github.com/gbouras13/plassembler) largely seems to solve the [problem of long read assemblers recovering small plasmids](https://doi.org/10.1099/mgen.0.001024).
+* `Hybracter` in both modes is inferior to Dragonflye in terms of time though better in terms of chromosome accuracy.
+* If you want the fastest possible chromosome assemblies for applications like species ID or sequence typing that retain a high level of accuracy, Dragonflye is a good option.
+* Dragonflye should not be used if you care about recovering plasmids.

 ## v0.4.0 Updates (14 November 2023)